AirAsia: AirAsia Cambodia

 In May 2017, AirAsia planned to open a subsidiary company in Cambodia to handle an increase of tourists from Malaysia visiting to the Cambodian cities of Phnom Penh, Siem Reap and Sihanoukville.
 On 9 December 2022, AirAsia and Sivilai Asia signed a joint venture agreement to establish AirAsia Cambodia, with AirAsia owning majority of the airline.
-The airline is planned to commence operations in late 2023.
+The airline commenced operations on 2 May 2024.

 AirAsia India

-AirAsia India is the Indian affiliate of AirAsia.
+AirAsia India was the Indian affiliate of AirAsia.
 The airline was announced as a joint venture between AirAsia, Arun Bhatia, and Tata Sons on 19 February 2013.
 It commenced operations on 12 June 2014.
 The airline is headquartered in Chennai, with its primary hub at Kempegowda International Airport, Bangalore.

 In November 2020, AirAsia reviewing its India operations run in partnership with Tata Sons signalling a possible exit from the country.
-The airline was later sold to Tata Sons in 2022, making it a wholly-owned subsidiary of Air India Limited.
-The airline is set to be merged into Air India Express by 2023.
+The airline was later sold to Tata Sons in 2022, making it a wholly owned subsidiary of Air India Limited.
+The airline merged with Air India Express in 2023.